 The WhaleReport Alert SystemWRAS

-In September 2018, the B.C.
-Cetacean Sightings Network will launch an alert system that will broadcase pertinent details of whale presence to large commercial vessels.
+In October 2018, the B.C.
+Cetacean Sightings Network launched an alert system that broadcasts pertinent details of whale presence to large commercial vessels.
 Information on whale presence is obtained from real-time observations reported to the B.C.
 Cetacean Sightings Network via the WhaleReport app.
-These alerts will inform shipmasters and pilots of cetacean occurrence in their vicinity.
-This awareness will better enable vessels to undertake adaptive mitigation measures, such as slowing down or altering course in the presence of cetaceans, to reduce the risk of collision and disturbance.
+The alerts inform shipmasters and pilots of cetacean occurrence in their vicinity.
+This awareness better enables vessels to undertake adaptive mitigation measures, such as slowing down or altering course in the presence of cetaceans, to reduce the risk of collision and disturbance.

 There is an urgent need to protect British Columbia’s vulnerable cetacean (whale, dolphin, and porpoise) populations.
-Impacted by anthropogenic threats, including ship strikes, vessel noise, disturbance, reduced prey availability, and pollution, 12 of the 27 species of cetaceans found in B.C. are currently listed as “At Risk” under Canada’s Species at Risk Act.
-The importance of reducing vessel-associated impacts is highlighted in the SARA Recovery Strategies and Management Plans for all 12 of these listed species.
+Impacted by anthropogenic threats, including ship strikes, vessel noise, and disturbance, 12 of the 27 species of cetaceans found in B.C. are currently listed as “At Risk” under Canada’s Species at Risk Act.

 Cetacean populations are also vulnerable to general disturbance by vessels.
-Large and small vessels may disturb and alter activities essential to cetacean survival, such as foraging, diving, resting, avoiding predators, communicating, socializing, mating and nursing calves.
+The presence of vessels may disturb and alter activities essential to cetacean survival, such as foraging, diving, resting, avoiding predators, communicating, socializing, mating and nursing calves.
 Interrupting these activities negatively affects individuals.
 In small populations (e.g. southern resident killer whales), these impacts on individuals can have population-level effects.
-To reduce disturbance, vessels should keep a distance of at least 100 meters; greater distances are even more beneficial.
+To reduce disturbance, vessels should keep a distance of at least 200 meters; greater distances are even more beneficial.